shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 Colors:
 - blue - default.
 - green - a script task is running.
-Only if its runMode property is green.
+Only if its runSingle property is true.
 - gray - triggers are disabled.